principia-ai/WriteHERE/README.md

 1. **Eliminates workflow restrictions** through a planning mechanism that interleaves recursive task decomposition and execution
 2. **Facilitates heterogeneous task decomposition** by integrating different task types
 3. **Adapts dynamically** during the writing process, similar to human writing behavior

-Our evaluations on both fiction writing and technical report generation demonstrate that this method consistently outperforms state-of-the-art approaches across all evaluation metrics.

 ## Open Source Philosophy